What happened to Rey Rivera? Theories around the Netflix Unsolved Mysteries case

 As the case unfolded, Stansberry was said to have obtained a gag order to prevent employees from legally talking about Rivera.

 No one from Agora has ever been implicated in Rivera’s death.
-According to Unsolved Mysteries, the company’s staff was advised not to speak about the case with the media or law enforcement, and Stansberry has continually declined to be interviewed.
+According to Unsolved Mysteries, the company’s staff was advised not to speak about the case with the media or law enforcement, and Stansberry has continually declined to be interviewed – though producer Terru Dunn Meurer has confirmed she did speak to hi.

 Rivera’s brother Angel suggested that someone powerful may have lost a lot of money after one of his publications got out.